Last Updated on April 30, 2021 by Roxi B

-To make sure you shop for decent pearls without burning a gigantic hole in your purse, you need to know how pearls are evaluated and priced.
+To make sure you shop for decent Italian pearls without burning a gigantic hole in your purse, you need to know how pearls are evaluated and priced.
 You need not be an expert either.
 With a few handy tips you would be ready to hit the jewelry boutiques.
 The priciest pearls have some pretty common-sense characteristics.
-For one, they are natural, bigger and shinier.
-Second, they are almost flawless, no surface dents and marks.
-And most important, they have a thicker outer layer, or nacre.
+For one, they are natural, bigger, and shinier.
+Second, they are almost flawless, with no surface dents and marks.
+And most important, they have a thicker outer layer of nacre.

 If you are a younger woman, you can afford to wear smaller pearls close to the neck.
-Smaller pearls look gorgeous on a youthful neck, and cost much, much lesser.
-If they are irregular or funky, and strung well, they are even cheaper.
+Smaller pearls look gorgeous on a youthful neck and cost much, much lesser.
+If they are irregular or funky and strung well, they are even cheaper.
 They also make you look stunningly trendy.
-Colored pearls could also be a great idea for you, because other than Black Tahitian pearls, most colored pearls tend to be cheaper.
+Colored Italian pearls could also be a great idea for you because other than Black Tahitian pearls, most colored pearls tend to be cheaper.
 Stay away from classic pearls unless you are wearing a single one as a pendant, not a strand.
-Classic pearl strands not only cost an arm and a leg, they make you look precocious.
-Try pearl bracelets instead of necklaces, or just wear pearl earrings instead.
-Italian jewelry brands to check out if you are comparatively younger and shopping for pearls: Miluna, Perle Utopia and Kiara.
+Classic pearl strands not only cost an arm and a leg, but they also make you look precocious.
+Try Italian pearl bracelets instead of necklaces, or just wear pearl earrings instead.
+Italian jewelry brands to check out if you are comparatively younger and shopping for pearls: Miluna, Perle Utopia, and Kiara.

 If you have more years on you, go for bigger, more expensive pearls: you want to imperceptibly distract the viewer’s eyes from your neck and on to the pearls.
 Stick to classic pearls, because with your grace and experience, you are expected to go for the real thing.
 Yes, you do need to part with more cash, but the best part is you can invest in a single string of awesome pearls and they will go with most of your formal outfits.
 For example, a piece from Exeter might be the buy of a lifetime.
 Exeter Jewelers is a brand that creates Italian designer pearl jewelry at non-designer prices, and they also sell online.

 Don’t wear fake pearls if you are an older woman and want to wear them for a serene, dignified image.
-Fake pearls always always look much too uniform when strung together, and never last as long as the genuine ones.
-Italian brands like Oripreziosi are great for sterling silver pearl jewelry, they use good quality pearls and their bracelets, rings and earrings are handmade by experienced silversmiths.
-In Italy, Nimei pearls in colors like white, lavender and peach are famous too, because they come with a signed guarantee of high quality.
+Fake pearls always look much too uniform when strung together, and never last as long as the genuine ones.
+Italian brands like Oripreziosi are great for sterling silver pearl jewelry, they use good quality pearls, and their bracelets, rings, and earrings are handmade by experienced silversmiths.
+In Italy, Niemi pearls in colors like white, lavender, and peach are famous too, because they come with a signed guarantee of high quality.

-Pearls get corroded by minerals in sea water, by chlorine from swimming pools and the salts in human sweat.
+Pearls get corroded by minerals in seawater, by chlorine from swimming pools, and the salts in human sweat.
 Remember not to go swimming in your pearls, and don’t wear them to a place where you might sweat.
-Never toss your pearls on to a counter or shelf.
-Instead, wrap them carefully in soft tissue or cloth so the pearls don’t rub against each other, and store in a suitable box.
-Twice a year, clean them by washing in warm water with mild soap, and dry them in soft cloth.
+Never toss your pearls onto a counter or shelf.
+Instead, wrap them carefully in soft tissue or cloth so the pearls don’t rub against each other, and store them in a suitable box.
+Twice a year, clean them by washing them in warm water with mild soap and dry them in a soft cloth.
 Get them restrung after a few years if you wear them regularly.